21 Apps to Get You Through Finals This Semester

 Self-control and focus are essential in staying productive for finals—especially when you have to take them at home!
 These apps will help you study smarter.

-• SelfControl: Odds are, you’re part of the 77% of college students (and that stat is probably even higher for high school students) who check social media at least once a day.
+• SelfControl: Odds are, you’re part of the high amount of students who check social media at least once a day.
 Block yourself from all those distracting websites with a specified timer while you tackle tasks.
 When the timer hits zero, you’ll be allowed back on those sites.
 Freedom is a similar app if SelfControl isn’t quite working for you.

 • Forest: Stay on track and focused by giving yourself an incentive!
 Every time you go into focus mode, the Forest app helps you grow your virtual seed into a tree.
 Even better, growing virtual trees in the app helps you donate to nonprofits that plant real trees for the future.